callstack/repack/.changeset/yellow-spiders-smash.md

 "@callstack/repack": patch
 ---

-chore: upgrade TypeScript, ESLint, TypeDoc
+Upgrade TypeScript, ESLint, TypeDoc in the repository